Action Park: Legacy

 Action Park was a cultural touchstone for many Generation X-ers who grew up in North and Central Jersey, as well as nearby locales in New York and Connecticut.
 A popular list of "You Know You're from New Jersey When ..." that circulates in email begins with, "You've been seriously injured at Action Park."

 Some even credit the park for making them learn some difficult lessons.
 In 2000, Matthew Callan recalled Action Park thusly:

 Chris Gethard, a writer for Weird NJ and the associated book series, concurs:

-On August 1, 1993, MTV's Headbangers Ball taped an episode at the park.
-The host, Riki Rachtman, interviewed and went on the rides with the band Alice in Chains.

-Action Park was the topic of the first episode of the Relay FM podcast Ungeniused in June 2016, which explores the legacy of the park, how unsafe it was, and why people continued to visit it.

-In 2017, Action Park was featured in an episode of Defunctland.
+In popular media

 The original version of the park's notoriety for its unsafe reputation inspired a film by Jackass creator and star Johnny Knoxville; filming started in March 2017 and wrapped in June 2017.
 The film was released under the title Action Point by Paramount Pictures on June 1, 2018.

 Action Park is the subject of Mashable's documentary video, The Most Dangerous Theme Park in America (September 24, 2019).

-Action Park is the subject of the 2020 HBO documentary Class Action Park.
+It is also the subject of the 2020 HBO documentary Class Action Park.

+In 2020, it was announced that a comedy television series, told from Andy Mulvihill’s point of view, is in development at 20th Television and Hulu.